Priyanshups07/Scriptsetu/README.md

 1. Open the app on your mobile device
 2. Grant camera permissions when prompted
-3. Point your camera at text in any Indian script
+3. Point your camera at street signs or text in any Indian script
 4. View real-time transliteration in your preferred script
+5. Use the translator tab for manual text input transliteration
-5. Save frequently used translations for offline access
+6. Save frequently used transliterations for offline access

 ## Supported Scripts